 Keeping on with some of the frustrating questions, we asked them what pisses them off the most about the Houston beer scene.
 Before the words got out, Bryce hollered, “FANBOYS!”
 We laughed a bit and they went on to say one of the real issues is bars, cleanliness, and proper maintenance of the lines.
 “You don’t know if they’re crazy enough to put our beer on after some crazy BA Pumpkin Stout.
 We have to check on them all the time.”
 Among a few other gripes were inconsistent beer.

-It wouldn’t have been a beer-drinking session if somebody didn’t bring up Karbach selling out, and somebody did.
-They spoke of the sellout with sort of a fondness.
+It wouldn’t have been a beer-drinking session if somebody didn’t bring up Karbach being bought out, and somebody did.
+They spoke of the whole ordeal with sort of a fondness.

 The sentiment went something like this: Overall, it sucks that they sold out to AB, but good for them!
 They didn’t get that offer by being lazy or brewing bad beer.
 They earned every bit of that through hard work.

 Karbach was one of their biggest inspirations here in Houston, and Austin Beerworks inspired them the most because, “They started it from scratch.”